Eastern and Midland Region: Classification

 The country of Ireland is organized into eight regions for administrative purposes.
 The Nomenclature of Territorial Units for Statistics (NUTS) organizes the country into three broader level sub-divisions.
 These are classified as a NUTS-2 statistical regions of Ireland, and incorporate one or more of the eight regions within it.
 The regions form the NUTS-3 territorial units under them.

 NUTS 2 Regions may be classified as less developed, transition or more developed to determine eligibility for funding under the European Regional Development Fund and the European Social Fund Plus.
 In 2021, the Eastern and Midland Region was classified as a more developed region.
 With a high HDI, the region is classified as one of the more developed regions in the European Union.

 Geography

 Eastern and Midlands region incorporates the eastern parts of the country, encompassing an area of 14464 km2.
-The region is located in the British Isles on the Western Europe, roughly to the left of the Wales.
-The region shares international land borders wit Northern Ireland of the United Kingdom, and borders the other two regions (Northern and Western and Southern Region) of Ireland to the west and south respectively.
-It has a long coastline along the Atlantic Ocean.
+The region is located in the British Isles in Western Europe.
+The region shares international land borders with Northern Ireland of the United Kingdom, and borders the other two regions (Northern and Western and Southern Region) of Ireland to the west and south respectively.
+It has a long coastline along the Irish Sea.
 The topography of the region consists of mountainous terrain in the south, with plains up north.